sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ## 3.3 Switch State Service Design

 ### 3.3.1 Orchestration Agent
-There no new orchestration agent for PAC.
+There is no new orchestration agent for PAC.

 ### 3.3.2 pacd
-pacd process links with libfpinfra.so and libauthmgr.so for the infrastructure and authentication manager functionality respectvely.
-Below picture depicts the interal details of the pacd process.
+pacd process links with libfpinfra.so and libauthmgr.so for the infrastructure and authentication manager functionality respectively.
+Below picture depicts the internal details of the pacd process.

 ![pacd](https://user-images.githubusercontent.com/45380242/117293455-05745b00-ae8f-11eb-9c36-f7986b0179cf.PNG)
 **Figure 5: pacd process internals**

 **Authentication Manager**
-Authentication Manager is the major component of pacd process.
+Authentication Manager is the major component of the pacd process.
 Authentication Manager primarily manages the order of authentication methods during a failover scenario.
 Majority of authentication functionalities are managed by hostapd(802.1X).
 These include interaction with a AAA server, applying client authorization parameters to allow authenticated client traffic, etc. These are strictly speaking not specific to 802.1X and are applicable to any authenticated methods like MAB.

 Authentication Manager allows enforcing authentication on a port.
 Authentication Manager needs to be enabled for the same.
 This is the first step to enabling port based access control.
 Once authentication is enabled, the port is marked Unauthorized and traffic is blocked through it.